Volunteers

 In 2011, Wyatt and Regan worked with two friends, Devin Swett and Ian Hartsoe, to co-found the Rochester Museum of Fine Arts in a multi-use office building.
 With a mission to create art opportunities for artists and viewers, the young, naive team struggled to find their footing, relocating several times and confusing even their most ardent supporters.

-Eventually, through a collaboration with the City of Rochester, with the support of now-retired City Manager Daniel Fitzpatrick, the team created a permanent home in the Rochester Community Center, now known as the James W. Foley Memorial Community Center.
+Eventually, through a collaboration with the City of Rochester, the team created a permanent home in what is now known as the James W. Foley Memorial Community Center, formerly Rochester Community Center and Spaulding High School.

 Updating the Free Library